Privacy and data security are very important to the HSE.

 You may decide to share it if you want to get a call if you become a close contact of someone who tests positive for COVID-19.
 You can change this setting at any time.

 The app will only share your number with the HSE if you become a close contact.
-The HSE's contact tracing team will then phone you to arrange a test for COVID-19.

 The app will also share the most recent date that you were in close contact with someone who tested positive for COVID-19.
 This is so we can give you the right health advice based on how long ago it has been since you were exposed to the virus.